truenas/documentation/content/TrueCommand/SystemManagement/_index.md

 Clicking the system name on the card shows an expanded view of the system with more [Single System Management options]({{< relref "/TrueCommand/SystemManagement/SingleSystem/_index.md" >}}).

+There are several "hot Spots" on the card.
+Clicking  ISCSI, NFS, and SMB will open Services management for the system.Clicking VM will open the Virtual Machines management for the system.
+Clicking APPS will open the Jails management for the system.

 #### Options Menu

 ![DashboardSystemOptions](/images/TrueCommand/2.0/DashboardSystemOptions.png "Dashboard System Options")